 James HENTY: – Died 12 January 1882 at Richmond.
 I thought trashy magazines today told all, but the obituary of the Honourable James HENTY M.L.C. shared every detail of the last twenty-four hours or so his life.
-How can I possibly give a summary of the life of James HENTY, one of the famous pioneering HENTY clan?
-Instead, read the obituary, it is great!
-Sadly I think James’ life may have ended prematurely, if that is possible at eighty-two, due to a collision with a Newfoundland dog the week before.
+How can I possibly give a summary of the life of James HENTY, one of the pioneering HENTY clan?
+Instead, read the obituary.
+I think James’ life may have ended prematurely, if that is possible at eighty-two, due to a collision with a Newfoundland dog the week before.

 William GARDINER: Died 17 January 1904 at Warracknabeal.
 William GARDINER, another pioneer with an interesting life.
 He arrived in Victoria in 1849 aboard the barque Saxon and spent time in Melbourne, Geelong and the goldfields, before heading to New Zealand.
 On his return to Australia, he lived in Port Fairy and Hamilton, working as a journalist, before moving to the Wimmera as a correspondent for the Belfast Gazette.
 He like it so much, he decided to select land at Warracknabeal.
 He also worked as a correspondent for the Horsham Times and built houses!